arindam1997007/pesto-todoapp/README.md

    - First, deploy all your functions, firestore rules and firestore indexes using `firebase deploy --only functions` etc.
    - In root directory, run `npm run firebase:deploy-hosting`, and it will host the application.
+   - Scheduled function is setup for reminder mails.
+It can be checked out at https://console.cloud.google.com/cloudscheduler?project=presto-tech-2cd37

 ### Assumptions and Improvement Scope